junyuanM/WWW-Rebuttal/G9px.md

 > <font color=FireBrick>**Weakness 4**</font>: The space in the paper could have been used for topics such as details of the system, or the discussion of system components that is currently in the Appendix

-We will add ... in the appendix
+We have added more details in the methodology, just as in W3, and we have put the extra details in the appendix.

 > <font color=FireBrick>**Weakness 5**</font>: Is ThreatSieve simply authenticating the communication channel between the agents?
 What does its cryptographic verification and authority validation look in practice?
 Is it based on an existing protocol?